Pirmayr/Run2/Commands.md

 * destinationdirectory: directory to copy to
 * destinationfilename: name of the file after beeing copied; if "null" or empty, the filename remains unchanged
 * expandincludes: if true, includes are expanded
-* lineaction: action to be performed on every line
+* lineaction: action to be performed on every line (optional)

 **Examples**